firstdraft/guides/primary-syntax.md

 "D+h+H".gsub("+", "").downcase
 ```

-Ruby evaluates the expression from left to right, replacing each `object.method` with the `object` that it returns and then evaluating the next `object.method`.
+Ruby evaluates the expression from left to right, replacing each `object.method` expression with the `object` that it returns and then evaluating the next `object.method`.

 So you have to be careful and make sure that the `object` that the first `object.method` returns matches up with the second `method.` **What class of object do I have?** **What methods can I call on this kind of object?**

 #### Variables